Paul Felder: Ultimate Fighting Championship

-Felder was expected to face Al Iaquinta on December 2, 2017 at UFC 218.
+Felder was expected to face Al Iaquinta on December 2, 2017, at UFC 218.
 However, Iaquinta pulled out of the fight on October 31 citing an injury and was replaced by Charles Oliveira.
 Felder won the fight in the second round, finishing Oliveira via TKO with a series of elbows.
 The bout with Iaquinta was rescheduled for UFC 223.
-However on the day of the weigh-ins, Max Holloway was declared unfit to fight Khabib Nurmagomedov, so Iaquinta replaced him.
+However, on the day of the weigh-ins, Max Holloway was declared unfit to fight Khabib Nurmagomedov, so Iaquinta replaced him.

-Felder was scheduled to face James Vick on July 14, 2018 at UFC Fight Night 133.
+Felder was scheduled to face James Vick on July 14, 2018, at UFC Fight Night 133.
 However, on June 27, Vick was pulled from that fight in favor of a matchup against Justin Gaethje the following month at UFC Fight Night 135.
 On June 28, it was announced that Felder would replace Yancy Medeiros in a Welterweight bout against Mike Perry at UFC 226 on July 7.
 He lost the fight via split decision.

-Felder faced James Vick on February 17, 2019 at UFC on ESPN 1.
+Felder faced James Vick on February 17, 2019, at UFC on ESPN 1.
 He won the fight by unanimous decision.

-Felder faced Edson Barboza in a rematch on September 7, 2019 at UFC 242.
+Felder faced Edson Barboza in a rematch on September 7, 2019, at UFC 242.
 Felder won by controversial split decision.
 13 out of 16 MMA media outlets scored the bout in favor of Barboza.

-As the first bout of his new, multi-fight deal Felder faced Dan Hooker on February 23, 2020 at UFC Fight Night: Felder vs. Hooker.
+As the first bout of his new, multi-fight deal Felder faced Dan Hooker on February 23, 2020, at UFC Fight Night: Felder vs. Hooker.
 He lost the fight via a controversial split decision.
 12 out of 17 media journalists scored the fight for Felder.
 This fight earned him a Fight of the Night award.
-After the fight Felder mentioned in his post-fight speech it may have been his last fight, however he confirmed in an interview with Ariel Helwani that he was not retiring, but only wants to take on fights which entice him.
+After the fight Felder mentioned in his post-fight speech it may have been his last fight.
+However he confirmed in an interview with Ariel Helwani that he was not retiring, but only wants to take on fights which entice him.

 In a quick turnaround, it was announced that Felder stepped in on five days notice to replace Islam Makhachev and face former UFC Lightweight Champion Rafael dos Anjos on November 14, 2020, while headlining UFC Fight Night: Felder vs. dos Anjos.
 Felder was originally scheduled to work the event as a color-commentator.
 Despite a dominant performance from dos Anjos, Felder lost the bout by split decision.
 This fight earned him the Fight of the Night award.
 Subsequently, Felder signed a new, multi-fight contract with the UFC.

 On May 22, 2021, while working as a commentator for the broadcast of UFC Fight Night: Font vs. Garbrandt, Felder announced his retirement from mixed martial arts competition.
+However, on September 21, 2023, Felder was back on the UFC Roster.

 Personal life

 Felder has two daughters, Aisling (born 2015) and Ruby (born 2022).

-Felder made his UFC color commentary debut on September 16, 2017 at UFC Fight Night 116 in Pittsburgh, Pennsylvania.
-He then made his UFC pay-per-view commentary debut on November 3, 2018 at UFC 230 at Madison Square Garden in New York City, New York.
+Felder made his UFC color commentary debut on September 16, 2017, at UFC Fight Night 116 in Pittsburgh, Pennsylvania.
+He then made his UFC pay-per-view commentary debut on November 3, 2018, at UFC 230 at Madison Square Garden in New York City, New York.